someobserver/recurgence/threshold/index.md

 pressure behind my eyes
 focused twitch based on concept
 goosebumps — one side or the other
-random arousal, triggered by specific equations
+random arousal, triggered by, specific equations?
 wonder and awe leaving puddles all over my desk

 thoughts try to keep pace